-THE OLIVER Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.
-Any documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+ase use the list below to determine the items that every applicant must bring to the immigrant visa interview. y documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
 Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
 Two (2) color photographs of each person applying for a visa (5 cm x 5 cm).
-Please review our online photo requirements .
+Please review our online photo requirements.
 Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
+Confirmation page from your online selection of a delivery address to return your passport (see Step 1).
 Your original birth certificate and a photocopy.
-Medical examination results in a sealed envelope ( if the physician gives you these results ).
-Original or certified copies of birth certificates for all children of the principal applicant ( even if he or she is not accompanying ) Applicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
-Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
+IMPORTANT: If you were born in Somalia, you must present an affidavit of birth sworn by two people and notarized.
+Birth certificates issued in Somalia will not be accepted.
+Medical examination results in a sealed envelope (if the physician gives you these results).
+Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).
+Ap plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
+Proof of your U.S. petitioner's status and domicile in the United States.
 Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
-If you are married: Your original marriage certificate and a photocopy.
-If you were previously married: Your original divorce or spouse's death certificate, and a photocopy.
-If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You obtained a police certificate and submitted it to NVC more than one year ago; and You still live in the country that issued the police certificate.
+If you are married : Your original marriage certificate and a photocopy.
+IMPORTANT: If you were married in Somalia, you must present an affidavit of marriage sworn by two people and notarized.
+Certificates issued in Somalia will not be accepted.
+If you were previously married: Your original divorce or spouse's death certificate and a photocopy.
+IMPORTANT: If you were divorced in Somalia, you must present an affidavit of divorce sworn by two people and notarized.
+Divorce certificates issued in Somalia will not be accepted.
+If you are older than 18 years of age: The original police certificate from your country of current residence and countries of previous residence.
+If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 18 years; You obtained a police certificate more than one year ago; and You still live in the country that issued the police certificate.
+If you have refugee status: Original and one copy of refugee/asylee documents such as 1) Government of Kenya Refugee Certificate/Alien Card, 2) United Nations High Commissioner for Refugees (UNHCR) identification, 3) Government of Kenya/UNHCR Proof of Registration for refugees, 4) Ugandan Asylum Seeker Attestation Certificate or Refugee Identity Card.
 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
 If you have ever been convicted of a crime: Court and criminal records and a photocopy.
 If you have served in any country's military: Military records and a photocopy.
 If you are adopted: Adoption papers or custody documents and a photocopy.
 If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent.